 - They're the largest employer in the cities in India where they make our sheets.

 - They pay their factory employees monthly salaries (not hourly wages), have maximum 8-hour workdays, and pay overtime.
-They even pay for housing, education, and healthcare for workers and their families.
-A little jealous?
-Me too.

 - Everyone that works there is super photogenic for some reason:

 "Sheets looking good, but not as good as me."

 The Process by Which Your Eucalyptus Lyocell Sheets Come To Life

 Check out what the plant produces as a byproduct on the left ("before") and what they turn it into on the right ("after") via a multi-million dollar filtration system.
 They then reuse the clean water on the right and pump it back into the manufacturing process, ensuring that not a single drop of H20 is wasted.

 Sorry for the bad photoshop.
 I did it myself.